umbraco/UmbracoDocs/Reference/Querying/MemberShipHelper/index.md

 Looks for a member with a given email, if found, returns a member profile as `IPublishedContent`

 ###.GetById(int id)
-Looks for a member withe a given node ID, if found, returns a member profile as `IPublishedContent`
+Looks for a member with a given node ID, if found, returns a member profile as `IPublishedContent`

 ###.GetByProviderKey(object key)
 looks for a member with a given provider key, If found, returns a member profile as `IPublishedContent`.
 Provider key, is the key, that